nmiller15/blog-posts/Anatomy of an ASP.NET MVC Template.md

 └── lib/
 ```

 Now run your application and visit `https://localhost:{port}/images/testimage.png`.

-Using your folder structure as a pathname, as you might in your computer's own file system, you can access these files!
+You should see the image displayed in your browser!
+Using the pathname, as you might in a file browser on your local computer, you can access these static files!

-## Your Code Goes Here
+## Models, Views, and Controllers

-Now it's time to talk about the fun stuff.
-Where the C# code that you write goes!
-In the MVC template, there are three folders generated: `Models`, `Views`, `Controllers`.
-These contain... well exactly what they say.
-I won't dig too far into exactly what the MVC pattern is here, but for a good resource check out [this article from Codecademy](https://www.codecademy.com/article/mvc).
+In the MVC template, there are three folders generated: `Models`, `Views`, and `Controllers`.
+These contain... well, exactly what they say.
+This isn't a blog post outlining exactly what the MVC pattern is, if you're not familiar, check out [this article from Codecademy](https://www.codecademy.com/article/mvc).

 ### Models are just C# classes